center-for-threat-informed-defense/summiting-the-pyramid/docs/robustdetection.rst

+.. _Build Robust Detection:

 How to Build a Robust Detection
 ===============================

-Summiting the Pyramid’s goal is to build robust detection analytics that are accurate, precise,  and difficult for adversaries to evade.
+Summiting the Pyramid’s goal is to build :ref:`robust detection<Robust Detection>` analytics that are :ref:`accurate, precise, and difficult for adversaries to evade<Components>`.
 The following guide Pyramid provides defenders with the resources to build robust detections that account for underlying behavior and minimize false positives.

 **NOTE: These results might look different in your environment.** While the guide below gives specific examples of how to increase accuracy and precision within your environment, results may vary based on policies and varying environmental baselines.
 Be sure to test results in your environment while implementing best practices.